 When Should You Call a Lawyer After a Car Accident?

 Car accidents can be extremely stressful.
-On top of not admitting fault, swapping proof of insurance, taking pictures of the vehicle and contemplating whether or not you should report the accident to the police, car accidents are likely to shake you up.
-In the worst cases, they can not only cause great damage to your car but terrible injury to you.
+On top of try to not admitting fault, swapping proof of insurance, taking pictures of the vehicle, and contemplating whether or not you should report the accident to the police, car accidents are likely to shake you up.
+In the worst cases, they can not only cause great damage to your car but result in traumatic brain injuries, spinal cord damage, and disfigurement.

 Unfortunately, for all types of car accidents, you may be faced with a party that attempts to blame you for the accident when it was clearly not your fault.
 If their false claims win, you could face big financial losses in the form of reduced insurance payouts, future high insurance premiums, as well as any costs arising from the accident itself, such as car repairs and medical bills.